certbot/certbot/Home.md

 ## Getting Started!

 This client is being designed to follow the [ACME protocol](https://github.com/letsencrypt/acme-spec).
-The protocol is subject to change, but most changes should mainly effect logic in client.py (which is not overly complex and should be static from one webserver to another)
+The protocol is subject to change, but most changes should mainly affect logic in client.py (which is not overly complex and should be static from one webserver to another)

 ### Client Installation